KMA91/React-httprequests/README.md

 This web application will utilize Axios, SuperAgent, and fetch to send HTTP requests to GitHub's API to request for user data.

-There are 2 phases for this project:
-1) Sending a request to GitHub using the aforementioned techniques.
-2) Canceling the request from the first phase.

 ## Technical Overview

 To be completed.